rabbitmq/rabbitmq-website/site/clustering.md

 require a consensus between cluster members, odd numbers of cluster nodes are highly recommended:
 1, 3, 5, 7 and so on.

-Two node clusters are *highly recommended against* since it's impossible for cluster nodes to identify a majority and form a consensus in case of connectivity loss.
+Two node clusters are **highly recommended against** since it's impossible for cluster nodes to identify a majority and form a consensus in case of connectivity loss.
 For example, when the two nodes lose connectivity MQTT client connections won't be accepted, quorum queues would lose their availability, and so on.

-From the consensus point of view, Four or six node clusters would have the same availability characteristics as three and five node clusters.
+From the consensus point of view, four or six node clusters would have the same availability characteristics as three and five node clusters.

 The [Quorum Queues guide](/quorum-queues.html) covers this topic in more detail.